mybonk/mybonk-wiki/docs/workshop-install-MYBONK-manually.md

   **Federation**, *noun*, late Latin *foederatio(n- )*: "*An encompassing entity formed by uniting smaller or more localized entities.*"

-  Federation is a broad term meaning different thinks in different environments.
+  Federation is a broad term meaning different things in different environments.
   In the scope of MYBONK it my refer to a MYBONK federation, Fedimint federation and a Liquid federation.